Government of India Plans to Borrow Rs 7.5 Lakh Crore in the first half of FY25

 • This borrowing will be conducted through dated securities, including the issuance of Sovereign Green Bonds (SGrBs) amounting to Rs 12,000 crore, with the introduction of a new 15-year tenor security.

-• To address temporary mismatches in government accounts, the Reserve Bank of India has set the Ways and Means Advances (WMA) limit for the first half of FY 2024-25 at Rs 1.50 lakh crore.
+• To address temporary mismatches in government accounts.
+The Reserve Bank of India has set the Ways and Means Advances (WMA) limit for the first half of FY 2024-25 at Rs 1.50 lakh crore.

-The government’s borrowing strategy for the first half of FY 2024-25 involves a well-structured approach to meet financial requirements, introduce new securities, and ensure efficient market operations.
+The government’s borrowing strategy for the first half of FY 2024-25 involves a well-structured approach to meet financial requirements.
+Introduce new securities and ensure efficient market operations.